somoslosdorados/KDNA/kdna/tags/README.md

-# Documentation de l'API tags.py
+# tags.py API Documentation

-Ce fichier README fournit des instructions sur la façon d'utiliser l'API tags.py pour gérer les tags dans votre application.
+This README file provides instructions on how to use the tags.py API to manage tags in your application.

 ## Installation

-Pour utiliser l'API tags.py, vous devez d'abord l'importer:
+To use the tags.py API, you first need to import it:
 > from kdna.tags import tags

-## Utilisation
+## Usage

-### Créer un tag
+### Create a tag

-Pour créer un tag, vous devez utiliser la fonction add_tags() de l'API tags.py.
-Cette fonction prend en paramètre :
+To create a tag, you need to use the add_tags() function of the tags.py API.
+This function takes the following parameters:
-- une instance de connexion fabric (obtenable avec le module ssh.ssh_client)
+- an instance of the fabric connection (obtained with the ssh.ssh_client module)
-- le nom du projet
+- the project name
-- le nom du tag
+- the tag name
-- le nom de la backup à tagger
+- the name of the backup to tag

 > tags.add_tags(ssh_client.connection, project_name, tag_name, backup_name)

-### Supprimer un tag
+### Delete a tag

-Pour supprimer un tag, vous devez utiliser la fonction delete_tags() de l'API tags.py.
-Cette fonction prend en paramètre :
+To delete a tag, you need to use the delete_tags() function of the tags.py API.
+This function takes the following parameters:
-- une instance de connexion fabric (obtenable avec le module ssh.ssh_client)
+- an instance of the fabric connection (obtained with the ssh.ssh_client module)
-- le nom du projet
+- the project name
-- le nom du tag
+- the tag name

 > tags.delete_tags(ssh_client.connection, project_name, tag_name)

-### Modifier un tag
+### Update a tag

-Pour modifier un tag, vous devez utiliser la fonction update_tags() de l'API tags.py.
-Cette fonction prend en paramètre :
+To update a tag, you need to use the update_tags() function of the tags.py API.
+This function takes the following parameters:
-- une instance de connexion fabric (obtenable avec le module ssh.ssh_client)
+- an instance of the fabric connection (obtained with the ssh.ssh_client module)
-- le nom du projet
+- the project name
-- le nom du tag
+- the tag name
-- le nouveau nom du tag
+- the new tag name

 > tags.update_tags(ssh_client.connection, project_name, tag_name, new_tag_name)

-### Recupérer les tags (dictionnaire python)
+### Get tags (Python dictionary)

-Pour récupérer les tags, vous devez utiliser la fonction get_tag_conf() de l'API tags.py.
-Cette fonction prend en paramètre :
+To retrieve tags, you need to use the get_tag_conf() function of the tags.py API.
+This function takes the following parameters:
-- une instance de connexion fabric (obtenable avec le module ssh.ssh_client)
+- an instance of the fabric connection (obtained with the ssh.ssh_client module)
-- le nom du projet
+- the project name

 > tags.get_tag_conf(ssh_client.connection, project_name)
->> exemple de retour : {'tag1': 'backup1', 'tag2': 'backup2'}
+>> example return: {'tag1': 'backup1', 'tag2': 'backup2'}

-### Générer un nom de tag unique (utile pour le cron)
+### Generate a unique tag name (useful for cron)

-Pour générer un nom de tag unique, vous devez utiliser la fonction generate_tag_name() de l'API tags.py.
-Cette fonction prend en paramètre :
+To generate a unique tag name, you need to use the generate_tag_name() function of the tags.py API.
+This function takes the following parameters:
-- Une instance de connexion fabric (obtenable avec le module ssh.ssh_client)
+- an instance of the fabric connection (obtained with the ssh.ssh_client module)
-- le nom du projet
+- the project name
-- un préfixe
+- a prefix

 > tags.generate_tag_name(ssh_client.connection, project_name, prefix)

-### Savoir si un tag existe
+### Check if a tag exists

-Pour savoir si un tag existe, vous devez utiliser la fonction tag_exists() de l'API tags.py.
-Cette fonction prend en paramètre :
+To check if a tag exists, you need to use the tag_exists() function of the tags.py API.
+This function takes the following parameters:
-- Une instance de connexion fabric (obtenable avec le module ssh.ssh_client)
+- an instance of the fabric connection (obtained with the ssh.ssh_client module)
-- le nom du projet
+- the project name
-- le nom du tag
+- the tag name

 > tags.tag_exists(ssh_client.connection, project_name, tag_name)
->> retourne True si le tag existe, False sinon
+>> returns True if the tag exists, False otherwise